 Many of our students said they know what it feels like to get picked on, and in some cases, pick on others.

-"It was just really easy to target him," admitted eighth grader Kai Klocke, referring to an occasion when he regretfully joined a group of classmates in taunting another student.
-Klocke said at the time, putting someone down didn't seem like a big deal.
+"It was just really easy to target him," admitted one eighth grader who said he regretfully joined a group of classmates in taunting another student.
+He said at the time, putting someone down didn't seem like a big deal.

-"(Making fun of someone) is partly just to make yourself feel better about yourself, about your insecurities," admitted Klocke.
+"(Making fun of someone) is partly just to make yourself feel better about yourself, about your insecurities,"he admitted.

 Some kids are victims of "cyber-bullying."